ehabkost/passerd/README.markdown

 What is Passerd
 ===============

-Passerd is an IRC client that runs an IRC server.
-Just run it and point an IRC server to it, and you'll see your friends as IRC contacts, and tweets as messages on an IRC channel.
+Passerd is a Twitter client that runs an IRC server.
+Just run it and point an IRC client to it, and you'll see your Twitter friends as IRC contacts, and tweets appearing as messages on an IRC channel.

 Status
 ======